 Q: Do I qualify for Personal Injury Protection (PIP) insurance?

 A: If you live in a state that offers PIP insurance then you need to ask your car accident Doctor if you qualify.
 Your Doctor will be able to help you with the process, or recommend an Attorney who can help.
 You must also check the maximum time for treatment after an accident.
 Many states require treatment within 14 days of the accident or you waive your PIP benefits.

 Q: What if I can’t afford a Doctor?

 A: If you are seriously injured in an auto accident GO TO THE HOSPITAL IMMEDIATELY!
 And if you have Personal Injury Protection (PIP), then the hospital will simply bill your car insurance directly.
 You may also be entitled to PIP or Med Pay benefits from the car you were either riding in as a passenger or hit by as a pedestrian.

-In states that do not carry PIP benefits, most car accident doctors will treat you with a Letter of Protection (LOP) or Lien from an Attorney.
+In states that do not carry PIP benefits, most car accident clinics will treat you with a Letter of Protection (LOP) or Lien from an Attorney.
 An LOP is an agreement between you, your Doctor and your Attorney.
 This agreement is a form of promissory note to the Doctor that guarantees that they will receive compensation for your treatment when your claim is settled.